japawBlob/Luby-Jones/README.md

 # Luby Jones Algorytm

 This repository is result of my work on Luby Jones algorythm, and it's parallelization.
+For basic functionality with serial computation and basic threaded implementation use this folder and use included cmake in order to run the program.

+Program accepts following arguments:
+- ```-f [file_path]```, where file_path is input file.
+If left empty input will be taken from std::in.
+Input data has the following format: On first line are two unsigned integers A, B. Where A represents number of nodes and B represents number of edges.
+This line is followed by B lines, consisting of two unsigned integers C D, where C and D are connected nodes.
+For inspiration look into graph_generator and data_in folders.
+- ```-i [number_of_iterations]``` number of times the computation will be executed.
+- ```-p``` if this flag is enabled, program will run in parallel.
+Without this flag program runs in single threaded mode.

+Comprehensive parallelization implemented in openMPI folder.

 This repository also contains graph generator written in python, that can be used to generate your own graphs.